ikwzm/udmabuf/Readme.md

 ## Configuration via the `/dev/u-dma-buf-mgr`

-Since u-dma-buf v2.1, `/dev/u-dma-buf-mgr` device driver has been added. u-dma-buf can be created/deleted by writing the command to `/dev/u-dma-buf-mgr` as a string.
+Since u-dma-buf v4.0, `u-dma-buf-mgr.ko` has been added.
+Once this device driver is loaded into your system, you will be able to access `/dev/u-dma-buf-mgr`. u-dma-buf can be created/deleted by writing the command to `/dev/u-dma-buf-mgr` as a string.

 ### Create u-dma-buf